 The Illawarra Grammar School is a school founded on Christian belief and behaviour.
-The Chaplaincy Team is charged with the privilege of supporting and serving the Headmaster in clarifying to the whole school community what this involves.
+The Chaplaincy Team is charged with the privilege of supporting and serving the Head of School in clarifying to the whole school community what this involves.

 With respect to teaching and learning, the Chaplaincy Team is responsible for mapping out a curriculum of Christian Education from the Preparatory School through to Kindergarten and then on to Year 12.
 The Bible is our primary document.
 The Illawarra Grammar School confesses the Bible to be the living and active Word of God which contains all that is necessary for faith and life.